Constraints on R\'{e}nyi Entropy through Primordial Big-Bang Nucleosynthesis and Baryogenesis

 \section{Implication of R\'{e}nyi Cosmology on baryogenesis}

 Our aim in this section is to check the consistency with observational data on baryogenesis within the framework of R\'{e}nyi cosmology and constrain the R\'{e}nyi parameter as well.

-In \cite{ref27}, the additional terms dependent on Kaniadakis parameter $K$ that appear in the modified Friedmann equations are interpreted as contributions to effective dark energy density and pressure.
+In \cite{Lym}, the additional terms dependent on Kaniadakis parameter $K$ that appear in the modified Friedmann equations are interpreted as contributions to effective dark energy density and pressure.
 In this discussion, we adopt a broader perspective and assert that R\'{e}nyi entropy introduces fluctuations in energy density and pressure relative to the BG-like equilibrium.
-Consequently, we reformulate the total energy density and pressure to incorporate these adjustments as follows:
+Consequently, we reformulate the total energy density and pressure to incorporate these adjustments as follows

 Substituting Eqs.~\eqref{eq:18} and \eqref{eq:19} into the modified Friedmann equations, we derive the leading order results as

 Inserting $\alpha=\lambda \pi /G$ into Eq. \eqref{dr} we have

 Following the same approach, if we insert Eqs.~\eqref{eq:18} and \eqref{eq:19} into the second friedmann equation in \eqref {secondFried5} and combining the result with \eqref{rro}, for the radiation dominated era ($\omega=1/3$), we obtain